IAWG-CSBC-PSON/hack2022-01-artifacts/README.md

 * `qc_masks/polygon_dict.pkl`: Python pickle file containing shape types (ellipse/polygon) and vertice coordinates for ROIs specified in `qc_masks/ROI_table.csv`.

 ## Output
-Classifiers should output a two-column CSV file of CellIDs and corresponding probability scores (0-1) for whether a cell is corrupted by a microscopy artifact.
+Classifiers should output a two-column CSV file of `CellIDs` and `class_labels` and corresponding probability scores (0-1) for whether a cell is corrupted by a microscopy artifact.

 ## Performance Evaluation
-Classifier predictions will be scored relative to ground truth annotations using multi-class Receiver operating characteristic (ROC) curve analysis and binary performance metrics of precision and recall by providing 2-column CSV tables with headers `CellID` and `class_label` and ground truth annotations (`truth.csv`) to the scripts `pr.py` and `roc.py`:
+Multiclass classifier predictions will be scored relative to ground truth annotations using Receiver operating characteristic (ROC) curve analysis.
+Binary performance metrics of precision and recall will also be used to in performance evaluation. by providing 2-column CSV tables with headers `CellID` and `class_label` and ground truth annotations (`truth.csv`) to the scripts `pr.py` and `roc.py`:

 ```
-$ python binary_pr.py truth.csv prediction.csv
+$ python binary_pr.py truth.csv pred.csv

-precision=1.0, recall=1.0
+precision=0.78, recall=0.67
 ```

-## Requisite Computational Resources
+## Requisite Computational Resources and Software Packages
 * High-level programming language (e.g. Python (ideal), R, Julia)
+* Standard data analysis software libraries (e.g. `pandas`, `numpy`, `scipy`)
-* libraries for reading/writing TIFF image files (e.g. `tifffile`, `skimage`)
+* Libraries for reading, writing, analyzing, and visualizing multi-channel image data (e.g. `tifffile`, `skimage`, `matplotlib`, `napari`)
-* software libraries for machine learning and artificial intelligence (e.g. `scikit-learn`, `tensorflow`, `keras`, `pytorch`)
+* Machine learning and artificial intelligence libraries (e.g. `scikit-learn`, `tensorflow`, `keras`, `pytorch`)
 * access to a GPU